Why Turf? It's a change in Lifestyle

 1. Concerned about Turf getting Hot?

-We here at AGI offer two different turf cooling products that can
+We here at Elite offer two different turf cooling products that can

 lower surfact temperatures by up to 60 degrees!
 We've got you, your kids, and your pets covered.